Key points:

 The ECDC recommended that access to vaccination, testing, and medical care be provided for people already infected.

-Like most STIs, Hepatitis B and C can be prevented by practising safe sex.
+Like most STIs, Hepatitis B can be prevented by practising safe sex.
 Doing this can massively reduce your chances of getting most infections that are transmitted via infected bodily fluids like semen, vaginal secretions, mucus in the rectum, and blood-to-blood contact.

 Can either of these infections be cured?

-If you have Hepatitis C, medication can usually clear the infection in more than 90% of cases.
+In Europe, if you have Hepatitis C, medication can usually clear the infection in more than 90% of cases.
 In cases of chronic Hepatitis B, most symptoms can be managed with antivirals.

 If either infection becomes significantly advanced, specialised treatment will be needed.